 After surgery your child should be free of symptoms, however they are not cured of the disease.
 You can expect your child to live a healthy, active life but he or she will need regular follow up visits to check for complications and other heart conditions.

-Total Anomalous Pulmonary Venous Return FAQs
+Pediatric Total Anomalous Pulmonary Venous Return Doctors and Providers

 What causes TAPVR?